Senior Kotlin Multiplatform Engineer

 RUF, Schlieren, Switzerland

-Built a test-automation system in Java to streamline quality assurance of both software and hardware components.
-Designed the testing model, wrote comprehensive test scripts, and debugged anomalies across the stack.
-Gained hands-on hardware experience through component soldering and systems integration work.
+Built a Java test-automation system for quality assurance across software and hardware.
+Designed the testing model, wrote the test scripts, and debugged issues across the stack, including hands-on hardware work.

 University of Applied Sciences and Arts Northwestern Switzerland (FHNW)